MarwaAbuEssa/sendbird-javascript-doc/quick_start.md

 ```
 4. Try to connect to http://localhost:8000 in a web browser to see the sample project.

-- Sample project comes with a `** SendBird Sample App ID **`
-- To use in a production environment ** you need to change this to your `SendBird APP ID` found on your dashboard. **

 - You can check out the following features when the sample project is running:
   1. **Open Chat List**: Connect to the sample channel, then send and receive messages.
-  2. **Start Messaging**: See the list of members who've connnected to the lobby channel and start a 1-on-1 or a group messaging.
+  2. **Start Messaging**: See the list of members who've connected to the lobby channel and start a 1-on-1 or a group messaging.
   3. **Messaging List**: See or edit my list of channels.